stevenrskelton/build-action-file-receiver/README.md

 ## GitHub Action Install

-- Copy `http-mave-receiver.sbt` to the root directory of your project.
+- Copy `build-action-file-receiver.sbt` to the root directory of your project.
 - Add plugins to _project/plugins.sbt_ in your project.
 - Copy `.github/workflows/build-action-file-receiver-*.yml` to the `.github/workflows` folder in your project.
 - Create new `PUT_URI` environmental variable in your `build-action-file-receiver-*.yml` workflow, or hard-code it into